BettercareHealth/bettercare/child-healthcare/test-10.md

 # Test 10: Childhood infections

-Please choose the one, most correct, answer to each question or statement.

 1. What are the first clinical sign in the presentation of measles?
 	-	A rash.
 	-	Mouth ulcers.